 - The object detection evaluation page lists detailed information regarding how submissions will be scored.
 To limit overfitting while providing researchers more flexibility to test their algorithms, we have divided the test set into two splits, including test-challenge and test-dev.

 - Test-dev (1,610 images) is designed for debugging and validation experiments and allows for unlimited submission.
 The up-to-date results of the test-dev set are available to view on the leaderboard.

 - Test-challenge (1,580 images) is used for workshop competition.
-We encourage the participants to use the provided training data, while also allow them to use additional training data.
-The use of external data must be indicated during submission.
+We encourage the participants to use the provided training data, while also allow them to use additional training data and pre-trained models.
+The use of external data and pre-trained models must be indicated during submission.

 - The train+val images and corresponding annotations as well as the images in the test-challenge set are available on the download page.
 Before participating, every user is required to create an account using an institutional email address.
 If you have any problems in registration, please contact us.
 After registration, the users should submit the results in their accounts.
 The submitted results will be evaluated according to the rules described on the evaluation page.
 Please refer to the evaluation page for detailed explanation.